martinhristov90/tfeMoveState/readme.md

 Successfully configured the backend "atlas"!
 Terraform will automatically use this backend unless the backend configuration changes.
 ```
-- Now, when the TFE executes plan, it is going to be in sync with the `state` file.
+- Now, when the TFE executes plan, it is going to be in sync with the `state` file that has been already created locally, and represents the already created resources.

 - To destroy the created resources, you should execute :
     ```